bouceka/dgl-204-kotlin-research/README.md

 ## Kotlin Documentation

 [Kotlin documentation](https://kotlinlang.org/docs/home.html) is an artifact that describes the programming language in usage.
 Any user, developer, or architect can read it and implement it in their projects.
 It also refers to other libraries that can be combined, such as GraphQL, RabbitMQ, ReactJS, etc. It provides a solid explanation of the primary usage of the language.
-On top of it, Kotlin documentation provides a short education walk through for users without prior knowledge.
+In addition, Kotlin documentation provides a short educational walk through for users without prior knowledge.

 ### Target Audience

-Kotlin documentation is for anyone who wants to learn the Kotlin language or refresh memory.
-It can happen anytime.
+Kotlin documentation is for anyone who wants to learn the Kotlin language or brush up on it.
 Developers use multiple languages, and it's unlikely to remember all the syntax.
-Documentation is an excellent tool to have open while a developer is writing code.
+Documentation is an excellent reference tool to have open while a developer is writing code.

 ## Research Overview - Micronaut

 For most of my time at NIC, I have been focused on the visual aspects of apps and the Front-end.
 I want to approach this research from the Back-end perspective and learn more about [microservices architecture](https://microservices.io/).
 Micronaut allows us to build microservices and serverless applications.
-As we will break it down it also comes with a lots lof built in features.
+We will break it down as it comes with a lot of built in features.

 ### What is microservices architecture?

-Before we jump on [Micronaut](https://micronaut.io/), we should refresh what microservices are and the difference between microservices and monoliths.
+Before we jump in [Micronaut](https://micronaut.io/), we should refresh our memory on what microservices are and the difference between microservices and monoliths.

 ### Monolith

 To understand microservices, we should look at what a monolith is.
-If we look at ExpressJS server-side app, we would take the whole app, deploy to a NodeJs server, and build it.
-There we would make the entire app.
+For example, if we look at ExpressJS server-side app, we would take the whole app, deploy to a NodeJs server, and build it.
+The entire app would be on one particular server.
 All the requests would be directed to the same API address.
 All the features would have access to the same database.

 _See in the image_